devlogpile/logpile/client/README.md

 There is an order for datas loading : first the xml file, the properties and the System properties.
 All files must be in the root of the classpath.

 The datas which are used by the loggers are :
 * _the application name_ : An identifier that indicates which server is or what the application.
-This parameter is optional. if it's not set, then an identifer is generated.
+This parameter is optional. if not set, then an identifer is generated.
 * _the engine type class_ : The type of communication used for the server.
 This parameter is required for the good functioner of the logpile.
-If the parameter is not set, then an null implementation is used.
+If not set, then an null implementation is used.
-* _ the url of the server_ : The address of the logpile server.
+* _the url of the server_ : The address of the logpile server.
 This parameter is required.
-If it does not set, then no error registration is run.
+If not set, then no error registration is run.